GeoscienceAustralia/cloud/docs/_pages/failure_sub.md

 Consider using a tool like [Netflix's ChaosMonkey](https://github.com/Netflix/chaosmonkey) to intentionally inject failures into your system.
 This can expose weaknesses in your configuration, increasing your overall resilience.

+### Load Testing

+Consider using a tool like [Gatling](https://github.com/electronicarts/gatling-aws-maven-plugin) to load test your infrastructure, ensuring it can handle high loads of user activity.

 ### Disaster Planning

 How would you recover if...